DanHodges/TheologicalDictionary/Macedonianism.md

 # Macedonianism
-Definition of Macedonianism coming soon.
+The definition of Macedonianism is coming soon!